-Due to the small trip limit and no size limit, commercial harvest of red snapper is expected to be primarily a "bycatch allowance" while targeting other snapper grouper species.
-Potential high-grading should be minimal in this sector.
+Due to the small trip limit and no minimum size limit, commercial harvest of red snapper is expected to be primarily a "bycatch allowance" while targeting other snapper grouper species.
+The potential for high-grading should be minimal in this sector.
 Targeting of red snapper by the recreational sector during the limited season could lead to an increase in bycatch of other snapper grouper species and result in high-grading of caught red snapper.
-However, as stated in Chapter 2 and Appendix C, the allowed harvest of red snapper in 2017 would likely be relatively limited in scope, and the proposed temporary measure is not anticipated to substantially increase bycatch of red snapper and co-occurring species.
+However, as stated in Chapter 2, the allowed harvest of red snapper beginning in 2018 would likely be relatively limited in magnitude.
+The proposed alternatives are not anticipated to substantially increase bycatch of red snapper and co-occurring species in the commercial sector and relative change in bycatch in the recreational sector is unknown.
+Additional analysis on bycatch is provided in the Bycatch Practicability Analysis (BPA; Appendix D), which evaluates the practicability of taking additional action to minimize bycatch and bycatch mortality using the ten factors provided at 50 CFR section 600.350(d)(3)(i).